 In addition, research has indicated that the ability to find, train, and keep direct-support staff remains one of the biggest barriers to continued deinstitutionalization and the ability to sustain current community supports.
 In most states, the wages of community support staff are consistently low, and institutional staff members have significantly better wages and benefits.
 Other barriers include a lack of trained medical and behavioral health professionals to provide needed service to persons with I/DD, the prohibitive costs of simultaneously operating ICF/MRs and community-based service systems during the transition period, and local community resistance to locating persons with I/DD in neighborhoods as well as concerns about land use and economic development.
-And there are also beneficiaries who have lived in institutions for their entire lives and have now grown old, and moving them out of their familiar surroundings could prove painfully disruptive.5
+And there are also individualswho have lived in institutions for their entire lives and have now grown old, and moving them out of their familiar surroundings could prove painfully disruptive.5Time and careful planning are required for success in moving these individuals to the community.

 Despite these obstacles, many states have implemented successful strategies for supporting people with significant needs in the community, including those with psychiatric disabilities (so-called "dually diagnosed" individuals).
-In past years, states closed institutions by creating group settings in the community; today, the group home/community residence is increasingly viewed as an undesirable, unnecessary type of residential setting as compared to more typical homes designed and developed for individuals with I/DD. ^{6,7}
+In past years, states closed institutions by creating group settings in the community; today, the group home/community residence is increasingly viewed as an undesirable, unnecessary type of residential setting as compared to more typical homes designed and developed for individuals with I/DD.^{6,7}

 But even the most ardent proponents of community residences acknowledge that not everyone can be effectively cared for outside of the group home setting.
 For example, individuals with severe autism often react inappropriately to the normal activities of home life, such as ringing doorbells, appliance noise, and dogs barking, etc., and instead require an environment that is calm, routine, and predictable.
-To address this, states have sponsored or licensed the opening of specialized residential centers with campuses that include housing, schools, and recreational facilities that maintain a structured sensory environment to accommodate severe autism.8 population declines, states must continue to keep facilities operational by investing in maintenance and repair and maintaining appropriate staffing ratios, while simultaneously expanding funding for homeand community-based waiver programs to serve an increasing number of beneficiaries.
-States cannot achieve savings or redirect appropriations to community services unless they are able to effectively downsize facility operations and staffing as the population declines and, eventually, close the institutions.9
+To address this, states have sponsored or licensed the opening of specialized residential centers with campuses that include housing, schools, and recreational facilities that maintain a structured sensory environment to accommodate severe autism.8